MelGrubb/BuilderGenerator/docs/index.md

 With the v3.0 release, there are a few important breaking changes.

-Support for .NET 6 & 7 has been dropped.
-The Builders now target .NET 8.
-If you have an older project that needs to remain on .NET 6 or 7, then it should keep using version 2 of BuilderGenerator.
+Integration tests for .NET 6 & 7 has been dropped.
+Like all source generators, the Builder generator targets .netstandard 2.0, and should work with any modern .NET version, so this change only affects developers contributing to the project itself.

-Builders previously exposes an "Object" property and accompanying "WithObject" method to allow you to directly set the instance to be returned from the builder.
+Builders previously exposed an "Object" property and accompanying "WithObject" method to allow you to directly set the instance to be returned from the builder.
 This is not a common scenario.
 It's also uncommon for a class to have a property called "Object", but it _does_ occasionally happen.
-In version 3, this property and its With method are now named for the Builder's target class.
+In version 3, the object property and its With method are now named for the Builder's target class.
 A `FooBuilder` will now have a property called `Foo`, and a `WithFoo` method.
 Otherwise, this functionality is unchanged.

 Builders now ignore properties marked with the `Obsolete` attribute by default, although this can be overridden in the `BuilderForAttribute` constructor if needed.